Barry Porter: Member of Parliament

 Porter contested a number of parliamentary constituencies before he found success.
 He was the Conservative candidate at a by-election for Liverpool Scotland in 1971, Newton in the February 1974 general election, and Chorley in October 1974.
 Ahead of the 1979 general election, he unsuccessfully sought selection in the safe Conservative seat of Morecambe and Lonsdale.
 Instead, he was elected in 1979 as the MP for Bebington and Ellesmere Port.
 After boundary changes for the 1983 election, he was returned for the new constituency of Wirral South.

 The Times said about Porter's politics:

+His vigorous right-wing populism—it was characteristic that he advocated both cricket and rugby tours of South Africa while apartheid was still in force—did not find an entirely comfortable home at Westminster even under Margaret Thatcher.
+Although he started off by admiring her, he came to feel it was time for her to "hang up her boots", and in 1990 he emerged as one of Michael Heseltine's more supervising supporters.

 Porter believed that his role in Thatcher's downfall would end his political career, and there was an effort to deselect him ahead of the 1992 general election, but it was unsuccessful.

 Porter was a member of the Transport Select Committee from 1979 to 1983.
 In 1985, he joined the Trade and Industry Select Committee.
 In 1980, he was mailed a letter bomb after speaking out against the Provisional Irish Republican Army and Sinn Féin during a parliamentary debate, but it was intercepted before delivery.